 That winter was also the year when Scottish Water fully realised the vital role social media would play in such instances.
 As a result, our director Scott Douglas was asked to devise and deliver an in-depth social media training sessions to 25 managers and team leaders in Scottish Water’s Customer Contact Centre.

-Chris Wallace, Scottish Water’s Director of Communications, said: “The team at Holyrood Partnership have proved their importance to us in terms of crisis support time after time since Scottish Water was formed.
+Chris Wallace, Scottish Water’s Director of Communications, said: “The team at Holyrood PR have proved their importance to us in terms of crisis support time after time since Scottish Water was formed.
 Their recent contribution during the big freeze shows exactly why they are such an invaluable addition to our communication team.”

 GETTING HEARD – how public relations cuts through the noise

 HOW would your business like to have the kind of voice that Government ministers listened to?
 The kind of clout that had those ministers phone you directly for advice on the issues of most importance to your sector?